MicrosoftDocs/sql-docs/docs/reporting-services/report-design/area-charts-report-builder-and-ssrs.md

 [!INCLUDE[ssrs-appliesto](../../includes/ssrs-appliesto.md)] [!INCLUDE [ssrs-appliesto-ssrs-rb](../../includes/ssrs-appliesto-ssrs-rb.md)] [!INCLUDE [ssrs-appliesto-pbi-rb](../../includes/ssrs-appliesto-pbi-rb.md)] [!INCLUDE [ssrb-applies-to-ssdt-yes](../../includes/ssrb-applies-to-ssdt-yes.md)]

-  An area chart displays a series as a set of points connected by a line, with all the area filled in below the line.
+  An area chart in a paginated report displays a series as a set of points connected by a line, with all the area filled in below the line.
 For more information on how to add data to an area chart, see [Charts &#40;Report Builder and SSRS&#41;](../../reporting-services/report-design/charts-report-builder-and-ssrs.md).

- The following illustration shows an example of a stacked area chart in a paginated report.
+ The following illustration shows an example of a stacked area chart.
 The data is well suited for display on a stacked area chart because the chart can display totals for all series as well as the proportion that each series contributes to the total.

  ![Area chart](../../reporting-services/report-design/media/areachart.gif "Area chart")